 1. Designated “key” holder

-Having a well hidden spare key is often overlooked by many homeowners.
-However, this often overlooked technique could save many people a good amount of time and money in the long run.
+Having a well-hidden spare key is often overlooked by many homeowners.
+However, this often-overlooked technique could save many people a reasonable amount of time and money in the long run.
 You can hide your key under a strategic rock or welcome mat.
-If you end up losing your keys you do not have to go through the hassle of calling someone to unlock, possibly even re-key your door, simply reach under the mat and use your spare.
-If you do lose your main key we suggest that you contact a trusted locksmith service and make another copy.
+If you lose your keys, you do not have to go through the hassle of calling someone to unlock, possibly even re-key your door, reach under the mat and use your spare.
+If you lose your maiprimaryy, we suggest you contact a trusted locksmith service and make another copy.

 3. Use the buddy system

 Find someone you trust and give them a spare key to your home or apartment.
-This can be anyone you trust, whether it is a family member, significant other, or a close friend.
-The next time you end up losing your key simply call your “buddy” and they will be ready with your spare.
-This will end up saving you time and money if you are ever put in this unfortunate situation.
+This can be anyone you trust, whether a family member, significant other, or a close friend.
+The next time you lose your key, call your “buddy,” and they will be ready with your spare.
+This will save you time and money if you are ever in this unfortunate situation.

 Experiencing a house or apartment lockout is a common problem among people of all backgrounds.
-Even though it is easily avoidable it is still a commune occurrence.
-The steps we gave are some actions you can take to prevent this from happening to you, however, nothing is ever 100 percent.
-If you do find yourself in that unfortunate situation we recommend calling your local, trusted locksmith.
-You should also make sure that they only dispatch locksmiths that are licensed and bonded.
+Even though it is easily avoidable, it is still a commune occurrence.
+The steps we gave are some actions you can take to prevent this from happening to you.
+However, nothing is ever 100 percent.
+If you are in that unfortunate situation, we recommend calling your local, trusted locksmith.
+You should also ensure that they only dispatch licensed and bonded locksmiths.